talnir/Iptables_IF/README.md

 iftables
 =======

-Chronic is a Linux iptable wrapper in C++.
+iftables is a Linux iptable wrapper in C++.